go-kit/go-kit.github.io/_src/examples/stringsvc.md

 No service can be considered production-ready without thorough logging and instrumentation.

-## Seperation of concerns
+## Separation of concerns

 Separating each layer of the call graph into individual files makes a go-kit project easier to read as you increase the number of service endpoints.
 Our first example [stringsvc1](https://github.com/go-kit/kit/blob/master/examples/stringsvc1) had all of these layers in a single main file.
-Before we had more complexity separate your code into the following files and leave all remaining code in main.go
+Before we add more complexity, let's separate our code into the following files and leave all remaining code in main.go

 Place your **services** into a service.go file with the following functions and types.